 Malignant symptoms include:

 You will be asked about your symptoms and medical history.
 A possible source of exposure will be looked for.
 A physical exam will be done.

 No effective treatment for smallpox currently exists.
 Doctors can offer supportive care.
 Steps will be taken to prevent the spread to others.

 Fluids are given.
 The skin is kept clean.
 Medications can help control fever and pain.
 Antibiotics do not work against viruses.
 They may be given if other infections develop.

 Cases are reported to public health officials.
 A person infected with smallpox should be kept isolated.
 This will help prevent the spread of infection.

 In most cases, family members would provide care at home.
 Caregivers should:

 An emergency supply of the vaccine is kept.
-A vaccination within four days of exposure may prevent the disease.
+A vaccination within 4 days of exposure may prevent the disease.
 It can also make symptoms less severe.
-Anyone in close contact with a patient after the fever has started should receive the vaccine.
+Anyone in close contact with someone who is infected after the fever has started should receive the vaccine.
 Medical and emergency personnel also should be given the vaccine.